 Why choose eldercare mediation?

-Mediation is a good choice when elder family members aren't mentally competent enough to make decisions all on their own.
-A mediator can help families reach agreement about these tough decisions and make sure that these older adults have a say in what happens to them.
+Mediation is a good choice when family members don't agree on decisions about the caregiving, money, safety, health, or housing of their elders.
+A mediator can help families reach agreement about these tough decisions and make sure that older adults have a say in what happens to them.
 This can be reassuring to elders who may feel like the choices being made about them are out of their control.

 Sometimes a judge will order a family to use a mediator.
 But things usually go better when someone in the family makes the suggestion.
 Elderly parents can also add a rule to their will or living trust.
 The rule would require that the family use mediation to help solve family problems.

 You may use a trained eldercare mediator or someone else.
 But the important thing is to find someone outside of your family who can:

 - Run the meetings without favoring any one side.

-- Make sure that everyone is heard, including the parent(s)—even if the parent has Alzheimer's or dementia.
+- Make sure that everyone is understood, including the elderly person.

 - Help the family settle issues that keep them apart.

 - Help family members find solutions that work for the whole family.

 The elderly parents and their children usually attend the mediation sessions (even if that means taking part via phone or computer or both).
-The sessions can also include adult children's spouses, other relatives, the elderly patients' friends, pastors, medical providers, or social workers.
+The sessions can also include adult children's partners, other relatives, the elderly patients' friends, faith leaders, medical providers, or social workers.